mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Well, not anymore," he said under his breath, and continued.

-"So why was it delivered to you?"
+"So why was this message delivery delegated to you, Liffa?"

 "It was intended for Melna, my jundwoman."